Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 Besides relying on research and data, students can also apply common sense to solve some societal issues.

-Additionally, there is little to no technical language in the course, and students studying sociology score a GPA of 3.4 and above.
+Additionally, there is little to no technical language in the course, and students studying sociology average a GPA of 3.24 and above.

-Sociology might be an easy major, but many graduates also suffer from unemployment.
-However, many career opportunities derive from this degree, including market research analyst, human resources specialist, public relations specialist, and many more.
+Many career opportunities derive from this degree, including market research analyst, human resources specialist, etc.

 6. Religious Studies